 Author as Compositor

 For projects in which you, the author, have contracted to input corrections after copyediting and implement the final book layout as directed by production, the first step is to download the Princeton University Press LaTeX class file.
+(For Annals of Mathematics Studies, use this package.)
 To download the file, right-click on the link and “save as” to your local drive (if you left-click and the file appears in your browser window, you can go to File > Save As).
 Please refer to the following resources as you prepare your manuscript for production:

 Please contact your editor if you require additional technical support.